PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 ## Microenvironment Data Related Functions (Continuum Variables)

 In the loaded dataset, only one substrate, oxygen, was part of the simulation.\
-However, let's have a look at the substrate microenviroment related functions.
+However, let's have a look at the substrate microenvironment related functions.

-We can retrieve list of all substrates processed in the simulation, ordered by substrate ID.
+We can retrieve a list of all substrates processed in the simulation, ordered by substrate ID.

 ```python